programmer-nur/programmer-nur/README.md

 # Hi there!
 I'm Nur 👋
 Welcome to my corner of the internet where code meets creativity!
-I'm a passionate **MERN-Stack Developer** with a love for crafting seamless user experiences and robust backend systems.
+I'm a passionate **Full-Stack Developer** with a love for crafting seamless user experiences and robust backend systems.

 ---